LeeNPham/LeeNPham/README.md

 I'm a passionate Full-Stack Developer with a strong emphasis on Front-End technologies.
 Crafting elegant and efficient solutions is my passion, and I'm always eager to expand my knowledge and share it with others.

-In my journey as a developer, I've found my love for SvelteKit, a front-end framework that captivates me with its simplicity and incredible ability to overcome the limitations of React and Next.js.
+Over my professional experiences, I've found a love for SvelteKit, a front-end framework that captivates me with its simplicity and incredible ability to overcome the limitations of React and Next.js.
 I believe in the power of clean and intuitive code to deliver exceptional user experiences, and SvelteKit perfectly aligns with this philosophy.

 Let me give you a glimpse of my diverse skill set:

 * **Languages |** JavaScript, TypeScript, Python, SQL, HTML, CSS, Tailwind CSS, SCSS
 * **Front-End |** Node.js, React, Svelte, SvelteKit, Bootstrap, Flowbite, M3 (Material UI), Shadow & Virtual DOM manipulation